bentocodeing/simple-express-ts-boilerplate/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.